SukkaW/location-guard-ng/README.md

 # Location Guard Ng (UserScript)

-**Location Guard Ng** is a rewritten version of the original [Location Guard](https://github.com/chatziko/location-guard) browser extension that uses modern web technology and is now a UserScript.
+**Location Guard Ng** is a rewritten version of the original [Location Guard](https://github.com/chatziko/location-guard) browser extension (which has already became one of many victims of [the removal of MV2 support in Google Chrome](https://developer.chrome.com/docs/extensions/develop/migrate/mv2-deprecation-timeline)) that uses modern web technology and is now a UserScript.
 It allows to protect your location while using location-aware websites, by either adding controlled noise or completely spoof with the fixed coordinates.
 It supports the following UserScript managers:

 - [Tampermonkey](https://www.tampermonkey.net/)
 - [Violentmonkey](https://violentmonkey.github.io/)